 The language of the proceeding depends on the division in which the action is filed.
 If the action is filed in a local/regional division, the claimant selects the language of the proceeding as either the official language of the hosting state or English.
-The parties are also free to request the proceedings take place in the language that the patent was granted in.
 If the action is filed with the central division, the central division will use the language of the patent.
+While a complainant initially selects the language of the proceeding, the defendant is free to request a change of the language, and the court will balance the interests of the parties in reaching a decision on the language that will be used for the remainder of the proceeding.
+At the end of the court's first year, nearly half of all proceedings are in English, with German as a close second.
+The remaining languages (French, Italian, and Dutch) represent a collective 6% of the proceedings, demonstrating the clear dominance of English and German at the court.